 - Hides.
 It turns off the security software on endpoints and creates mutations of itself

 - It makes a mess.
 A recent discovered capability.
 Think of this as a type of DDOS attack - it massively locks users out of their accounts.
-There is a way to unlock users but there is a better way to deal with it and it is to prevent this evil actions
+There is a way to unlock users but there is a better way to deal with it and prevent this evil action

 Essentially, the article mentions the frustration associated with this piece of software: “QakBot is notorious for its capability to persist on infected machines.
 This, combined with the malware’s Active Directory lockout capabilities, makes it especially frustrating to detect and remove in enterprise environments.”